tbergen1/json-archetypes/README.md

 **Yes, you may miss a small detail, but more importantly, you will be able to show and use your data EVERYWHERE.**

+###I just found [this comic on XKCD](http://xkcd.com/927/) and it’s totally relevant bro.
+If I paste it in here, will I be clever?
+Yes, no one has ever done that before.
+You rule.

+...But now the rest of us have to get back to solving sh*t.